ROCK3879/prela/README.md

-# Caffe Bar Coffee Time
+# Coffee Time

-Hallo !
+Hello readers !

 In this document, you will be able to see the structure of the site and the content of the technologies used.
 Coffee Time is a website that provides complete pleasure for people to become part of this story and to meet regularly with incredible coffee flavors.